 Found in an entire rainbow of colors, there’s nothing that says fall more than a mum.
 Choose these frost-hardy blooms as a temporary splash of color in a planter on the porch, or as a permanent addition to your perennial bed.
 Your best bet for mums to survive through the winter’s cold?
 Plant them right away, keep them well-watered, and mulched to protect their roots.

 Autumn Joy.
 The name says it all.
 This member of the sedum family grows beautifully all summer long and turns a stunning pink-red in the fall.
 The thick, succulent-like, light green foliage will be a welcome point of interest in your perennial garden year-round.

-Chinese Lantern.
 Is there anything more stunning than these gorgeous pods of orange?
-While this perennial quickly spreads through the garden, it’s so beautiful that you not mind.
+While this perennial quickly spreads through the garden, it’s so beautiful that you do not mind.
 Cut stalks of it for dried arrangements inside your home.

 Heliopsis.
 These sweet yellow flowers, reminiscent of a tiny sunflower or a tall black-eyed Susan, will bloom throughout summer and well into fall.
 They’re the perfect bit of sunshine for those wishing summer might never end – yet are a color that blends perfectly into fall.

 After getting through all the zucchini (how do we always end up with SO.
 MUCH.
 ZUCCHINI.?), fall’s vegetables are a welcome respite.
 The bright sun, yet cooler temperatures are perfect for a variety of nutrient-rich veggies.
 Here are the best ideas for planting in late summer: all varieties of kale, sweetheart lettuce (a baby cabbage), spinach, Swiss chard, and herbs like rosemary or parsley.
 Remember all of your favorite early spring greens?
 Give them another go-round in the fall.
 The cool weather and bright sun mimic spring’s growing season.